nanoporetech/jmespath-plus/README.md

 # @metrichor/jmespath-plus

-@metrichor/jmespath-plus extends [@metrichor/jmespath](https://www.npmjs.com/package/@metrichor/jmespath) with all `lodash` functions and a few extra typed functions.
+@metrichor/jmespath-plus extends [@metrichor/jmespath](https://www.npmjs.com/package/@metrichor/jmespath) with `lodash` functions that map well to JSON objects as well as a few extra typed functions that are native to this library.

 JMESPath is a query language for JSON.
 It will take a JSON document as input and transform it into another JSON document